 Musculoskeletal: To evaluate muscles, tendons, and nerves.

-Ultrasonography can also be used to guide biopsy sampling.
+Ultrasonography can also be used to guide biopsy sampling and place intravenous catheters.

 Ultrasonography is sometimes done internally, using a small transducer on the tip of an endoscope or vascular catheter.

 Ultrasound information can be displayed in several ways.